Sharing a Port with OpenVPN and a Web Server

-If you want to be extra sneaky/careful with your OpenVPN server, you can take advantage of OpenVPN's port-share capability that allows it to pass any non-OpenVPN traffic to another IP behind the firewall.
+To be extra sneaky/careful with an OpenVPN server, take advantage of OpenVPN's port-share capability that allows it to pass any non-OpenVPN traffic to another IP behind the firewall.

 To set this up, configure an OpenVPN server to listen on TCP port 443, and add a firewall rule to pass traffic to the WAN IP (or whatever IP used for OpenVPN) on port 443.
-You do not need any port forwards or firewall rules to pass the traffic to the internal IP.
+There are no port forwards or firewall rules required to pass the traffic to the internal IP.

 In the custom options of the OpenVPN instance, add the following: